angelinahli/hangman-solver-2/README.md

 * add a suggestions page for you to submit words that should be added to the corpus?

 ## Known bugs
+* The hangman game can't accomodate multiple users at the same time :( -- update: I think this might be fixed but I'll run some tests to figure it out later.
 * Many words seem to be missing from the vocabulary (might want to pull some additional words later)
 * See above to dos